I am interested in writing engaging gameplay features, helping with pipelines and I would like to grow towards engine programming.

 Samsung Gear VR

-Starting off when I was fourteen with scripting in games, I loved to create experiences for friends and later for bigger audiences.
-After some background with web/app development I switched towards gameplay programming.
+Starting off with scripting in games when I was fourteen, I loved to create experiences for friends and later for increased audiences.
+After gaining some experience in web/app development I switched towards gameplay programming.

 Now I am a Game programmer with a range of programming skills and game-development experiences that I have gained while working on a range of games together with a multi-disciplinary team and on my own.

-During a project I have built frameworks, set up production pipelines, created development tools and with implemented game features with a focus on maintainable and modular code.
+During a project I have built frameworks, organized production pipelines, created development tools and with implemented game features with a focus on maintainable and self explaining code.

 Website created by Jesse Roffel.